Skip to content

 5. We often think that sins of omission are not quite as grievous as sins of commission.
 What do we learn about that idea in our passage?
 The sins of omission by the “goats” were quite grievous.

-EDITOR’S NOTE — Chip Warren has worked in church ministry and assisted Sunday School teachers in various forms for 40 years.
+EDITOR’S NOTE — Chip Warren has led groups of all ages, as well as trained group leaders, through the local church for over forty years.
 He’s a graduate of Southwestern Seminary and lives in Albertville, Alabama.
 Warren provides teaching resources such as these questions related to specific passages of Scripture at chipwarren.org.

 Share with others: